phillipj/node-plex-api/Readme.md

 ## Changelog

 ### v2.0.0
+- PlexHome support
+- Deprecated port argument of PlexAPI constructor in favor of an options object
 - Retrieves JSON from the Plex HTTP API instead of XML **see breaking changes below!**

 #### BREAKING CHANGES FROM v1.0.0 AND BELOW